 It's hard to get an angle on what's going on at the moment, so let's start with the version that's least likely to be true, the gospel according to Saint Boris, and work out from there.

-• On the Wednesday the then incumbent took an official car with a full set of outriders to the Palace, then left there after an appropriately brief termination interview to be whisked away to her home in Maidenhead (or the pub round the corner - the helicopter didn't follow her far) with fewer outriders.
+The Conservative party contrived to run a leadership election which delivered its verdict in July, two days before the Commons was due to close down for summer holiday.
+Before that, however, they fitted in a pantomime of three acts:- On the Wednesday the then incumbent took an official car with a full set of outriders to the Palace, then left there after an appropriately brief termination interview to be whisked away to her home in Maidenhead (or the pub round the corner - the helicopter didn't follow her far) with fewer outriders.

-• After a standard phone tip-off (or something more modern, but somehow I doubt it) the new boy then set off from Number 10 with the full cavalcade and returned to deliver a rambling campaign speech to the world's press in Downing St.
+- After a standard phone tip-off (or something more modern, but somehow I doubt it) the new boy then set off from Number 10 with the full cavalcade and returned to deliver a rambling campaign speech to the world's press in Downing St.

-• On the Thursday he found his way to the Commons.
-He didn't mention a Queen's speech or a majority, but he launched into a speech shot through with his trade mark groundless "optimism": "By 2050, it is more than possible that the United Kingdom will be the greatest and most prosperous economy in Europe"
+- On the Thursday he found his way to the Commons.
+He didn't mention a Queen's speech or a majority, but he launched into a speech shot through with his trade mark groundless "optimism": "By 2050, it is more than possible that the United Kingdom will be the greatest and most prosperous economy in Europe".

 I was watching for something about a Queen's speech and a majority because I'd been asking questions throughout the leadership contest - pointlessly on Twitter, and very, very slightly less pointlessly by directing them at TV programmes who promised to "ask the candidates".
 He might have supplied the information to various audiences, but I wasn't in any of them.